 7. Are there any bad things about Tokyo?

-8. Where do you recommend to visit in the Tokyo?
+8. Where do you recommend visiting in Tokyo?

 I would visit Shibuya to see the scramble crossing at night.
 The best place to see it is at Shibuya Starbucks across the street from the station.
 Some people prefer wandering Yoyogi Park and Harajuku areas.

 9. How to make friends in Japan?

-I made friends with some of my colleagues which was quite easy and I imagine depending on where you work and how open you are it should be possible for anyone to do that.
+I made friends with some of my colleagues, which was quite easy, and I imagine depending on where you work and how open you are, it should be possible for anyone to do that.

-10. Do you hang out with locals or foreigners mostly in Tokyo?
+10. Do you hang out with locals or foreigners, mostly in Tokyo?